jwilkins88/flem-tool/README.md

 ### Modules

 Modules are the core of FLEM.
 Each module is self-contained, and is only concerned about rendering its own information to the matrix.
-Each module runs in isolation, and isn't affected by other modules that are also running (well, sort of... more on that in [limitation](#limitations)).
+Each module runs in isolation, and isn't affected by other modules that are also running (well, sort of... more on that in [limitations](#limitations)).

 Currently, I have: